Notifying Senior Accounting Officer details to HMRC: time limits for notification

 A group of companies may choose to make combined notifications of SAO details for all of the companies in the group.
 The companies in a combined notification may have different filing dates because either they have different year ends or one may be a public limited company.
 In that case the combined notification must be provided by the earliest filing date of the companies involved.

-The HMRC Customer Relationship Manager (CRM) or Mid-sized Business Customer Engagement Team (CET) can discuss notification time limits with the company in advance.
+The HMRC Customer Compliance Manager (CCM) or Mid-sized Business Customer Engagement Team (CET) can discuss notification time limits with the company in advance.
 Such a discussion will help both parties understand when a notification is likely to be made and, if appropriate, which companies it will cover.

 - their Deputy Director in Large Business or